ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/server/ongoing-tasks/backup-and-restore/restore.markdown

 {PANEL: Import}

-`.ravendbdump` files, as well as full and incremental backups, can be imported into a sharded database using [studio](../../../../studio/database/tasks/import-data/import-data-file) or [smuggler](../../../../client-api/smuggler/what-is-smuggler#import).
+`.ravendbdump` files, as well as full and incremental backups, can be imported into a sharded or a non-sharded database using [studio](../../../../studio/database/tasks/import-data/import-data-file) or [smuggler](../../../../client-api/smuggler/what-is-smuggler#import).